boramriganka/boramriganka/README.md

 ### Hi there 👋

-My name is Mriganka and I am currently studying  Computer Science Enginering.
+My name is Mriganka and I am currently studying  Computer Science Engineering.
 I am interested in all aspects of technology and especially in Web Development,Full Stack Development.
 I strongly believe in the power of technology to improve people's everyday life, solve humanitarian issues and create a more sustainable, accessible and inclusive world.
 <br>
 - 👩‍🎓 I am currently working as an remote intern in a start-up called Xorai(Palo Alto, US)
 - 🌱 I’m currently learning React,Redux and Node.js development.